SeanFobbe/cr-unsc/README.md

 - Resolution texts in all six official UN languages (English, French, Spanish, Arabic, Chinese, Russian)
 - Draft texts of resolutions in English
 - Meeting record texts in English
+- URLs to draft texts in all other languages (French, Spanish, Arabic, Chinese, Russian)
+- URLs to meeting record texts in all other languages (French, Spanish, Arabic, Chinese, Russian)
-- Citation data as GraphML (UNSC-to-UNSC and UNSC-to-UNGA resolutions)
+- Citation data as GraphML (UNSC-to-UNSC resolutions and UNSC-to-UNGA resolutions)
 - Bibliographic database in BibTeX/OSCOLA format for e.g. Zotero, Endnote and Jabref
 - Extensive Codebook to explain the uses of the dataset
 - Compilation Report and Quality Assurance Report explain construction and validation of the data set
-- Pre-built diagrams for all purposes (PDF for printing, PNG for web)
+- Publication quality diagrams for teaching, research and all other purposes (PDF for printing, PNG for web)
 - Open and platform independent file formats (CSV, PDF, TXT, GraphML)
-- Software is version controlled with Docker
+- Software version controlled with Docker
 - Publication of full data set (Open Data)
 - Publication of full source code (Open Source)
+- Free Software published under the GNU General Public License Version 3 (GNU GPL v3)
 - Data published under Public Domain waiver (CC Zero 1.0)
-- Software published under GNU General Public License Version 3 (GNU GPL v3)
-- Secure cryptographic signatures for release files
+- Secure cryptographic signatures for all files in version of record (SHA2-256 and SHA3-512)

 ## Functionality